 During this time we see the rise of what we would today call orthodox Catholicism, orthodox Greek and perhaps other variations of these including some cults which by modern Protestantism would have been considered heresy.
 It was during the time of Constantine when much of the orthodoxy of the Roman Catholic church appeared to be formalised, including matters such as the doctrine of the trinity and celibacy of the clergy.

 As previously mentioned, the Dark ages of this time, were nowhere near as ‘dark’ as we’re led to believe.
 This myth has been perpetuated by unqualified sources and does not represent the view of the majority of Middle ages scholarship.
 I’ll do a whole post on this so I won’t give the game away yet, but suffice to say that apart from a few brief periods of obligatory invasions and subsequent assimilation and culture development, the middle ages saw the advent of such things as horse drawn agriculture, many military technologies and of course the printing press (Stark, 2009).

-Finally, the most important thing to point out is that from Constantine on until around 565ADish, Christendom looked like this:
+Finally, the most important thing to point out is that at its peak, largely thanks to Constantine, Christendom looked like this:

 But, it was not to last.

 In the East, just beyond the red sea a challenger was on the horizon.